AlanMorel/mapleserver2-docs/docs/setup/database-setup.md

 ## Optional

+### DBeaver

 1. Download a compatible database GUI tool.
 A tested and recommended tool is [DBeaver](https://dbeaver.io/download/).
 This is so you can visualize the data in the database.

 2. Add a connection to the chosen compatible SQL database previously installed, in `DBeaver` this can be done by clicking the far left icon in the toolbar.

+3. Add database, username and password then click finish.

+### Visual Studio Code

+1. Download the Visual Studio Code extension `MySQL` by `cweijan`.

+2. Add a new connection to the chosen compatible SQL database previously installed, in `Visual Studio Code` this can be done by clicking the icon called `Database` on the left side, then click the plus icon on the top of the side panel.

 3. Add database, username and password then click finish.